roeug/ChainSolverMin/README.md

 Save image to file - test it
 Save results to file (Excel) - test it
 Help file ChainSolver.hlp - later ?

+ 64-bit versions (the last ones) are at Gitlab now